DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 ## AAR

-The After-Action Review (AAR) tool provides the possibility to collect data after a trial has finished and analyse it.
-Its main purpose is to facilitate the evaluation of the trialled solutions against the predefined objectives, and to help the participants determine how well they functioned.
-It collects messages (exchanged during trial), observation reports and takes screen-shots of the applications during their use.
+The After-Action Review (AAR) tool provides the possibility to collect data after a Trial has finished and analyse it.
+Its main purpose is to facilitate the evaluation of the Trialled solutions against the predefined objectives, and to help the participants determine how well they functioned.
+It collects messages (exchanged during Trial), observation reports and takes screen-shots of the applications during their use.

 ## AVRO